FidoNet: Other extensions

-Although FidoNet supported file attachments from even the earliest standards, this feature tended to be rarely used and was often turned off.
+FidoNet supported file attachments from even the earliest standards.
 File attachments followed the normal mail routing through multiple systems and could back up transfers all along the line as the files were copied.

+Additionally, users could send files to other users and rack up long-distance charges on host systems.

+For these reasons, file transfers were normally turned off for most users, and only available to the system operators and tosser/scanners.

-A solution was offered in the form of file requests, which made file transfers driven by the calling system and used one-time point-to-point connections instead of the traditional routing.
+A solution was offered in the form of file requests.
+This reversed the flow of information, instead of being driven by the sending systems, these were driven by the calling system.
+This meant it was the receiver, the user trying to get the file, that paid for the connection.
+Additionally, requests were directly routed using one-time point-to-point connections instead of the traditional routing, so they did not cause the file to be copied multiple times.
 Two such standards became common, "WaZOO" and "Bark", which saw varying support among different mailers.
 Both worked similarly, with the mailer calling the remote system and sending a new handshake packet to request the files.

 Although FidoNet was, by far, the best known BBS-based network, it was by no means the only one.
 From 1988 on, PCBoard systems were able to host similar functionality known as RelayNet, while other popular networks included RBBSNet from the Commodore 64 world, and AlterNet.
 Late in the evolution of the FidoNet system, there was a proposal to allow mail (but not forum messages) from these systems to switch into the FidoNet structure.
 This was not adopted, and the rapid rise of the internet made this superfluous as these networks rapidly added internet exchange, which acted as a lingua franca.